A Fiery California Fairy Tale: The Imagination of Disaster Reborn

 Local readers seem to prefer the novels and stories in which London tacked on happy endings to otherwise grim narratives like The Valley of the Moon, in which the two main characters arrive in Sonoma from strife-torn Oakland and think that they have discovered paradise.

-One recent visitor who came here, told family and friends that he’d found heaven and wanted to settle down.
+One recent visitor who came here thought he’d found heaven and wanted to settle down.
 Then, he died in the fire.

 Sonoma can seem heavenly, though it’s also a real landscape of disaster.
 It certainly was for the Native Americans tribes that once thrived here and who were largely destroyed in the nineteenth century by Yankee invaders and occupiers.